rasundsbak/rtd-tutorial/docs/source/000_timetable.rst

 - First task from :doc:`00_motivation`
 - Tasks from :doc:`02_easy_login` and :doc:`03_downloading_packages`.
 - :doc:`05_hello_world`
 - Participants choose the sequence of these tasks themselves.
+If you are unfamiliar with Jupyter lab, you may want to do "Hello World" first.
+This task can also be done in pairs if that makes you more effective.

 **11:00-11.10 Break**

 **11.10-12:00**

 - Confirming that everybody still has a job running on the cluster.
-- "AI board" and "Where AIs live" - 10 min talk and room for questions: :doc:`04_ai_board`, :doc:`06_where_ais_live` and :doc:`09_parameters`
+- "AI board", "Where AIs live" and "Parameters" - One table for each of these chapters, 5 mins for reading.
+Then 10 min talk and room for questions: :doc:`04_ai_board`, :doc:`06_where_ais_live` and :doc:`09_parameters`
 - We are starting up a model :doc:`08_pirat`
 - Making a prompt and checking the answer.
 Tasks :doc:`08_pirat`
 - Pegasus X Sum.
-Changing the parameter, and checking the answer Preparations: Read :doc:`09_parameters`.
+Changing the parameter, and checking the answer Preparations: Study :doc:`09_parameters`.
 Task: Run the content of the page :doc:`10_pegasus`
-- Kobler modellen til dokumenter: :doc:`11_pegasus_continued`
+- Connecting the model to the documents: :doc:`11_pegasus_continued`
-- Logger ut.
+- Logout.
-- Kort evaluering: vil jeg være med videre?
-Skriver navn på grønn lappe om man vil være med i gruppen ut desember 2025
+- Short evaluation: Do I want to stay on 443?
+Write your name on a green sticly note, if you want to stay until december 2025
-- Skriver navn på rød lapp om man vil slettes fra gruppen.
+- Write your name on a red sticky note if you want to leave the group.
-- Ferdig!
+- Finish!

-Velkommen, dette blir gøy!
+Welcome, this will be fun!

-Hilsen Pål og Ragnhild
+From Pål and Ragnhild